Here are some of the frequently asked questions I get.

 Where are you from?

 I was born in Newmarket, Ontario.
-I spent the first five years of my life moving around a lot between Canada and the U.S. as my father was finishing up his last few years in the military before retirement.
-My parents divorced when I was eight; my mom chose to raise me in Burnaby, B.C.
-We also spent time living on our family farm in the central part of the Philippines.
-I currently live in New Westminster, B.C. with my husband Jon.
+I spent the first five years of my life moving around a lot between Canada and the U.S. as my father finished up his final years in the military before retirement.
+My parents divorced when I was eight; my mom chose to raise me in Burnaby.
+We also spent time on our family farm in the central part of the Philippines.
+I currently live in New Westminster, B.C. with my wonderful husband Jon.

 What do you like to do in your spare time?

 I’m REALLY into bullet journaling; I love being creative and crafty.
 I also enjoy reading (especially sci-fi and comics), writing, photography, playing video games, shopping at mom-and-pop places (I love shopping on Granville Island in Vancouver, and also at night markets in New Westminster and North Vancouver) and eating.
 I will never say no to a good donut, unless I’m already full of donuts.
 I spent more than a decade working as a make-up artist to help pay off school (and of course, to be creative) so those who know me know it’s common to find me playing with cosmetics.
 (Yes, I am one of those folks who owns dozens of lipsticks, but only uses about three colours.)

 How did you get to where you are today?

-I worked my ass off in that program (it was a really, really hard program!) and got a job as a freelance journalist about six months into the program; I was working not long after the Mount Polley tailings disaster happened and I managed to break a story on food scarcity.
-This caught the attention of the news director who hired me five months after that.
+I had to really work my ass off in that program (it was a really, really hard program!) and got a job as a freelance journalist about six months in; I was working not long after the Mount Polley tailings disaster happened and I managed to break a story on food scarcity.
+The news director then hired me five months after that.
 I worked my way up; I was a reporter, then an overnight news anchor, then a movie critic, and eventually made it to the morning desk and became the assignment editor.
-It was a lot of work, but I did well because I was (and still am) so organized.
+It was a lot of work, but I did alright because I was fairly organized.
 Not long after I became the assignment editor in 2015, I graduated from BCIT with distinction.